yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

     of the other two options in this drop down.

   > IGNORE PROBLEM(s): Copy any existing matched LOT records unchanged when target uses Average Cost Control
-    If this option is selected, then any (pre)existing (hidden) LOT data will simply be copied across to the target The data will not be visible and is ignore by Moneydance, unless you re-enable lot control on the target security
+    If this option is selected, then any (pre)existing (hidden) LOT data will simply be copied across to the target.
+    The data will not be visible and is ignore by Moneydance, unless you re-enable lot control on the target security.

   > WIPE: Delete any matched LOT records from txns being moved when target uses Average Cost Control]
     If this option is selected, then any (pre)existing (hidden) LOT data will be dumped and not copied across to the